Textualize/textual/docs/guide/command_palette.md

     This is a deliberate design decision taken to prevent a single broken `Source` class from making the command palette unusable.
     Errors in command sources will be logged to the [console](./devtools.md).

+## Screen commands

+You can also associate commands with a screen by adding a `COMMAND_SOURCES` class var to your Screen class.

+This is useful for commands that only make sense when a give screen is active.

 ## Disabling the command palette

 The command palette is enabled by default.